 Why are we doing it?

+Food and nutrition is a major part of all our lives; it impacts us both physically and mentally and this is no different for children.
+A healthy diet has a positive impact on how well children do in school as well as their overall health and well-being.
 Getting children to eat well is a challenge.
 We know that children aren’t getting enough fruit, vegetables and fibre, are eating too many foods that are high in saturated fats and salt and are eating double the amount of sugar recommended.

 As a partner, PECT will be supporting schools in being able to achieve this through teacher CPD, in-school workshops, lesson plans and resource provision as well as whole school approaches and parent engagement.